smwarsh/100-days-of-code/log.md

 **Ideas**: Change website to use a WordPress CMS.
 Implement Web Mentions once I get my website on a WordPress CMS.
 Put website files onto GitHub repository and work in the files on GitHub Desktop?
 Look up how to do this!
 Learn about service workers, and implement them.
 Do a 3-5 hour personal code-a-thon once in every 30 days (Eric's idea).
 Change addTransaction to do a bunch more stuff, including creating a new month object if that month isn't already there, creating expense or income object within that month, category within that, and transactions array with the added transaction in it!
 Eek!

+### Day 41.5: September 23, 2018

+**Today's Progress**: I wrote a little in my notebook and did some thinking.

+**Time Spent Coding**: 33m

+**Thoughts**: I am not counting today, but I wanted to include it because I feel like it is important to acknowledge how hard it is to code on some days, especially dealing with mental health problems.
+I felt depressed and anxious and couldn't settle into anything productive towards coding, and I ended up crying and breaking down and going to bed.

+**Link to work**: _none_